yp/reHCstar/_includes/docs/README.md

    (genotyping error), `<individual id>` is the numerical identifier of the individual (1-based), `<locus>` is the genotype locus, and `<value>` is the boolean value (0/1) that the variable must have.
+   Please note that biallelic and multi-allelic loci are treated differently, thus they have different set of variables.

 For the `--create-read` mode, the command-line that has to be used to